4 nights REYKJAVIK

 Day 4 | Explore the South Coast

-Today you have an included full day tour along the amazing south coast of Iceland.
+Today you have an included full day tour along the amazing south coast of Iceland (9.5 hours).
 This part of the country is very rich in magnificent and diverse landscapes, ranging from vast farmlands, active volcanoes, numerous ice caps, glacier outlets and Glacier Rivers, amazing waterfalls, wide black sandy plains and beaches of black and fascinating basalt rock formations.
 The area is also renowned for its abundant bird life.
 This day trip includes Skógafoss waterfall, Reynisfjara black beach, the town of Vik, Sólheimajökull glacier and Seljalandsfoss waterfall.

 Meals included today: Breakfast